perlinleo/server-host/README.md

 # 2021_2_tindernutie_rebyata
-ILyago, u r not allowed in this group
+ILyago, u r not allowed in this group.